Brian-Pho/CR4-DL/content/posts/other/research/index.md

 excerpt: "A list of resources and people in artificial intelligence and neuroscience research."
 ---

-A list of resources and people in artificial intelligence and neuroscience research.
+A list of resources and people in artificial intelligence and neuroscience research that I follow.

 ## Artificial Intelligence